yaul-org/libyaul/README.markdown

 ### Found a bug or do you have a suggestion?

 If so, I'd love to hear it.
 Create an issue [here][1].

+### Rebranding/forking

+If you're interested into further porting/adapting/whatever, please don't fork off.
+I hate it, and so does everyone else.

+Let's try to keep everything under a single project.

 [1]: https://github.com/ijacquez/libyaul/issues
 [2]: http://www.youtube.com/mrkotfw